 Dambhena means fraudulent and hypocritical.
 Such people supposedly engage in extreme ascetic actions and continually have the most exalted experiences.
 But when you look closer it is all puff and patter.
 They do nothing but sit around being adored and toadying to the rich and the influential, occasionally emitting a string of platitudes whose banality is astonishing–but not as amazing as the mindless plaudits of their admirers.

 This is no idle allegation.
-Once in Rishikesh I was stopped and grilled by a fairly well-educated “sadhu” who begged me to tell him how to get to America and “make a splash.”
-On another occasion in holy Naimisharanya a monk told me that if I would spend a few hours with him each day for a week: “I will show you how to get the people of America in the palm of your hand.”
+Once in Rishikesh I was stopped and grilled by a fairly well-educated “sadhu” who begged me to tell him how to get to America and make a splash.
+On another occasion in holy Naimisharanya a monk told me that if I would spend a few hours with him each day for a week, “I will show you how to get the people of America in the palm of your hand.”
+And he even held up the palm of his hand as he said it.
 That is how these people think.
-Rajasic is a nice word for it.
+Rajasic is too nice a word for it.

 Krishna winds up the subject by saying that rajasic tapasya, besides its obvious flaws, is worthless because it is chalam–unsteady and wavering–and adhruvam–impermanent, infirm, and unfixed.
 This is because rajas by its nature is restless and changing.
 A rajasic person does not hold single-mindedly to anything for long.
 Therefore any tapasya will be impermanent, especially because it is not oriented toward the unchanging and ever-existent Absolute, but rather toward the ever-changing and unsteady ego-dream.

 Mudhagrahenatmano means with deluded or confused understanding or concept of the Atman, the Self.
 This is a crucial point.
 For if there is no right understanding of the nature of our Self, we will do a great deal of foolish and pointless things.
-For if you do not even know who or what you are, how can you even live life in a sensible manner?
+This is true of religion in general.
+In Sanatana Dharma alone is there a clear understanding of the Atman-Self.
+And if you do not even know who or what you are, how can you even live life in a sensible manner?
 Most people do not.
 What kind of religion can we have if we have no clue as to what we really are?
 Any discipline will be as mistaken as our ideas about ourself.
-This is why most religion is destructive, as are the disciplines (or lack thereof) of most religion.
+This is why most religion is destructive, as are the disciplines–or lack thereof.